NullCodeMusic/Questionable-Dinner/readme.md

 - **Moxie**: Added model selection to right click context menu.
 - **The Funnel**: Fixed a crash.
 - Added **Organism**, an additive oscillator.
-- Added **Domesticate**, a modifier for organism to tame its inharmonic elements.
+- Added **O-Tamer**, a modifier for organism to tame its inharmonic elements.
 - Added **Simmer**, which turns trigs into pitch steps.
 - Added **Dead Meat**, another distortion module.
 - Added **WTHR**, a noise/texture oscillator